Cradle of Humankind Tour

 Cradle of Humankind – World Heritage Site

-Ekala Eco Tours offer tours that would included both Maropeng and the Sterkfontein Caves.
+Ekala Eco Tours offer tours that would include both Maropeng and the Sterkfontein Caves.

-However in our experience, the Sterkfontein cave is the main, should not miss item.
-As such most of our tours that included Sterkfontein, are done as a full day tour including other important wildlife, cultural or historical sites.
+Although in our experience, the Sterkfontein cave is the main, should not miss item.

 Perfect tour options to include with the Sterkfontein Cave to create a full day tour: